anezovic1/attendance-tracker/README.md

 ### Login form for registered professors

 - The application does not offer a registration option; instead, it assumes that there are registered professors who have the ability to log in.
-For logging in, the following data is used: (username) and (password).
+For logging in, the following data is used: USERNAME (username) and PASSWORDHASH (password).

 <img src="gif/login.png" alt="search" width="700">